Have you ever been so busy that you forgot to come up with a plan for dinner?

 When the cheese was bubbly and slightly browned, I pulled it from the oven and let the family decide what condiment they wanted on top – BBQ sauce, ketchup or hot sauce.

 Two bites later, the comments started rolling in.

 “This is really good honey; can we do this again with blue cheese on top too?”

 And that’s how this One-pan Buffalo Chicken Potatoes dish was born.

-> We’ve had it several times since then, changing the veggies slightly, trying different cheeses and playing around with different sauces (adding Homemade Ranch Dressing is exceptionally good).
+We’ve had it several times since then, changing the veggies slightly, trying different cheeses and playing around with different sauces (adding Homemade Ranch Dressing or Homemade Buffalo Sauce is exceptionally good).
 One thing is for sure – it’s a crowd-pleaser every time!

-> - Preheat the oven to 425F.
+- Preheat the oven to 425F.

 - Cut the potatoes so they're about 1-2" in size and spread into a single layer on the cookie sheet.
 It's okay if they touch, but you don't want them stacked on top of each other.